-I create user manuals, online help files, interactive software demos (screencasts) and tutorials for my clients, and I advise my clients on all aspects of user assistance and technical documentation.
+I create user manuals, online help files and screencasts (software videos) for my clients, and I advise my clients on all aspects of user assistance and technical documentation.

 I’m based in Germany and write in both English and German (German native speaker).